Slide rule: History

 The slide rule was invented around 1620–1630, shortly after John Napier's publication of the concept of the logarithm.
 In 1620 Edmund Gunter of Oxford developed a calculating device with a single logarithmic scale; with additional measuring tools it could be used to multiply and divide.
 In c.
 1622, William Oughtred of Cambridge combined two handheld Gunter rules to make a device that is recognizably the modern slide rule.
-Oughtred became involved in a vitriolic controversy over priority, with his one-time student Richard Delamain and the prior claims of Edmund Wingate.
+Oughtred became involved in a vitriolic controversy over priority, with his one-time student Richard Delamain.
 Oughtred's ideas were only made public in publications of his student William Forster in 1632 and 1653.

 In 1677, Henry Coggeshall created a two-foot folding rule for timber measure, called the Coggeshall slide rule, expanding the slide rule's use beyond mathematical inquiry.

 In 1722, Warner introduced the two- and three-decade scales, and in 1755 Everard included an inverted scale; a slide rule containing all of these scales is usually known as a "polyphase" rule.

 In 1815, Peter Mark Roget invented the log log slide rule, which included a scale displaying the logarithm of the logarithm.
 This allowed the user to directly perform calculations involving roots and exponents.
 This was especially useful for fractional powers.

 In 1821, Nathaniel Bowditch, described in the American Practical Navigator a "sliding rule" that contained scaled trigonometric functions on the fixed part and a line of log-sines and log-tans on the slider used to solve navigation problems.

 In 1845, Paul Cameron of Glasgow introduced a nautical slide rule capable of answering navigation questions, including right ascension and declination of the sun and principal stars.